future4code/franklin-Bruno-Feitosa/modulo4/rodada-cases-semana-1/README.md

 #### Database

 - In database we do all the job behind the application, we interact directly with our database and return the result to the tier above (business).

-### and the design adopted to solve the challenges.